Communication Skills: Clear, Rational and Positive

 An example of vague communication would be: Please, send me those documents ASAP.

-Can you see that ASAP denotes no definite meaning?
+Notice that ASAP denotes no definite meaning?
 ASAP is an example of vagueness.

 On the other hand, clear, accurate and precise language will cause understanding and confidence to grow, in the mind of your listener.